Didn't Take Long! Dems Blame Trump & His Supporters for NZ Massacre

 That didn’t take long!
 I was wondering how long it would take for a Democrat to make the terrible accusation.

 If what he said were true, Democrats would be responsible for making the lunatic in New Zealand so angry.
 They caused him to go crazy.
+Maybe it’s the media’s fault.
+They’re hateful language could be driving this if the premise is correct.

 Blumenthal was talking about the fake Charlottesville scandal where Democrats took a harmless statement and made it into a dog whistle to madmen Nazis.